emmastorey/SDMs/README.md

 # SDMs - Multispecies Modelling using sdmTMB

-All data and results are stored on the Lowestoft CDP under XXX
+All data and results are stored on the Lowestoft CDP under XXX Make sure to link OpenBLAS correctly for sdmTMB - see https://sdmtmb.github.io/sdmTMB/#installation

 SCRIPTS: